 2.1.1 See Figure 1 (and Figure 2 for optional reversepulse collector) for the general arrangement.
 Place all components in a convenient location where compressed air and electrical service are available.
 The cabinet location must comply with OSHA and local safety codes.
 Allow for full access to all doors and service areas, and for efficient handling of large parts.
 Provide enough clearance in front of the dust collector to remove the dust drawer without tipping.
-Place free-standing reclaimers directly behind the cabinet with hose connections toward the cabinet with as few bends as possible.
 Determine the best location, and position all units before final assembly.